-Our child psychologists in Cary, NC provide ADHD evaluations.
+Our Licensed Psychological Associates in Cary, NC provide ADHD testing and evaluation.
 We only use evidence-based tests and assessment methods.
 We will evaluate your child or teen to determine the cause of the symptoms and provide education regarding the different treatment options available.
 If a prescription is necessary, we will send a copy of our report to your medical doctor or refer you to a child psychiatrist.

 How are ADD and ADHD diagnosed?

 There is no single test battery for ADHD evaluations.
 Our providers start by gathering a detailed history and asking a lot of questions about the symptoms.
 At that point, the provider decides which tests will be most helpful.
 Usually, parents and teachers are asked to complete questionnaires and/or symptom rating scales about the child or teen.
 If the child is old enough, they will complete self-report multiple-choice tests that help to assess the symptoms.
 We will ask your permission to gather information about your child or teen, including school records, prior mental health records, and medical records.